Retirement in the Age of Cyber Scams: How to Protect Your Next Chapter

 Retirement is meant to be a time of relaxation and living life on your terms.
 But for many retirees, this dream is under threat from a growing epidemic — cyber scams.

-Melanie McGovern, Director of Public Relations at the Better Business Bureau, shares this information: The BBB’s 2024 Scam Tracker Risk Report shows that investment and cryptocurrency scams continue to be the riskiest for individuals 55 and above.
-Employment scams were the second riskiest for consumers aged 55 to 64, alongside romance scams.
-For those 65 and up, romance scams were the second most common, followed by home improvement scams.
+Melanie McGovern, director of public relations at the Better Business Bureau, shares that the BBB’s 2024 Scam Tracker Risk Report (PDF) shows that investment and cryptocurrency scams continue to be the riskiest for individuals 55 and older.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.